IBM-Bluemix-Docs/sql-query/event_streams_landing.md

 You can enable Kafka {{site.data.keyword.messagehub}} landing on the {{site.data.keyword.messagehub}} UI by selecting the required resources, such as Cloud {{site.data.keyword.cos_short}} bucket, {{site.data.keyword.keymanagementservicelong}} instance and the {{site.data.keyword.sqlquery_short}} instance by using a tailored wizard.
 In the {{site.data.keyword.sqlquery_short}} UI you have an overview of streaming jobs that are running.
 If you want to stop the streaming job, you need to switch to the {{site.data.keyword.messagehub}} UI.
 There you get an overview of which Topic is currently consumed by one or more {{site.data.keyword.sqlquery_short}} instances.
 For more details on streaming in {{site.data.keyword.messagehub}}, see [Streaming to Cloud Object Storage by using SQL Query](/docs/EventStreams?topic=EventStreams-streaming_cos_sql).

-## Permissions
-{:permissions-event-streams}

-The following permissions are needed for Kafka Landing:

-- Permission to create service-to-service authentication
-- Permission to create service IDs and API keys
-- Permission to write to {{site.data.keyword.keymanagementservicelong}} (to store the API key)

 ## Using Kafka
 {:using-event-streams}